We share a feminist kaupapa.

 We acknowledge the corrupt and brutal arrangement of power which subjugates women to men on the basis of their sex is largely, if not entirely, a product of colonisation.

-We want an end to all laws and institutions which perpetuate men’s aggression towards women.
+We want an end to all laws and institutions which perpetuate men’s aggression towards and dominance over women.

-We encourage gender non-compliance.
+We encourage non-compliance with sex-role stereotypes.
 Heteronormativity is built on and maintained through sex-role stereotypes.
 Nobody should be harassed, threatened or abused for not complying to sex-role stereotypes.

 We believe in protecting and creating lesbian and women only spaces, services and provisions as these spaces allow for healing and for women and girls to thrive.